hiep-nd/varidict_handler/README.md

 # Varidict Handler
-A ObjC helper to use varidict handler.
+A ObjC helper to use varidict handler.
 And one line of code is worth a thousand words.
 ```objectivec
 @interface Consumer